 Where to watch water polo live: TV and online streaming

 Live coverage of the sport is mainly available on websites such as len.eu for European tournaments and leagues.
 In the USA, where college water polo dominates, cwpatv.com offers streaming services.
-In Australia ovoplay offers live coverage of both their men’s and women’s domestic league, while the international federation for water sports, FINA, offers a streaming service for international games, www.finatv.live/en.
-Water polo in-play odds and live streaming is offered by several sportsbooks in the USA (BetAmerica) and European bookies like Unibet.
+In Australia OVOPlay offers live coverage of both their men’s and women’s domestic league, while the international federation for water sports, FINA, offers a streaming service for international games, www.finatv.live/en.
+Water polo in-play odds and live streaming is offered by several sportsbooks in the Canada Bet365, William Hill and Unibet.

 This year the top target for those at the game’s pinnacle is to represent their country in the World Water Polo Championships.
-They form part of the World Aquatic Championships taking place in South Korea, the water polo running from July 14-27.
+They form part of the World Aquatic Championships taking place in Fukuoka, Japan, the water polo running from May 13-29 2022.

 Qualification finished earlier this year with 16 teams competing in the men’s and 16 in the women’s tournaments.
-The men’s top seeds are Serbia, Australia, Hungary and Germany, with defending gold medal winners Croatia amongst the second seeded nation
+The men’s top seeds are Italy, Spain and Croatia, with defending gold medal winners Croatia amongst the second seeded nation

-USA, Spain and Russia – the defending gold, silver and bronze medallists from Hungary 2017 – along with Australia top the women’s seeds.
+USA, Spain and Australia – the defending gold, silver and bronze medalists from South Korea 2021 – along with Australia top the women’s seeds.

 The sport is particularly popular in the Balkans, with half of all the Olympic gold medals going to European countries from that region.
-Hungary, Serbia and Croatia are sure to be competing for top world championship honours again in Gwangju in July.
+Hungary, Serbia and Croatia are sure to be competing for top world championship honours again in Fukuoka in May.

-Qualification for Tokyo 2021 is tough and limited to 12 men’s and eight women’s teams.
+Qualification for Paris 2024 is tough and limited to 12 men’s and eight women’s teams.
 There are places available for the host nation, and two men’s and one women’s spots will be claimed at this year’s world championships.
 The winners of each continent’s championships also make the cut so the pressure is on to perform at all major tournaments.

-The reigning women’s Olympic champions are USA, the men’s Serbia, with both likely to lead the betting when the markets are drawn up closer to Tokyo 2021 Olympics.
-American legal online sportsbook BetAmerica will be offering water polo betting markets via its mobile app closer to the championship.
+The reigning 2021 women’s Olympic champions are USA, the men’s Italy, with both likely to lead the betting when the markets are drawn up closer to Paris 2024 Olympics.
+Canadian legal online sportsbook BetMGM will be offering water polo betting markets via its mobile app closer to the championship.